LukasZahradnik/PyNeuraLogic/docs/custom_model.rst

 .. note::

-    Queries are valued ground atoms, but we don't have to define the value explicitly.
+    Queries are valued ground relations, but we don't have to define the value explicitly.
 If the value is not present, the default value (:code:`1.0`) is used as the label.
 This is useful, e.g., for queries outside the learning phase, where the labels are not needed/known.

 A single learning example may then be associated with a single query, as common in classic supervised machine learning, or with multiple queries, as common e.g. in knowledge-base completion or collective classification tasks.